abrazisaeid/GPIO_Zynq7020/README.md

 ```bash
 XGpioPs_IntrHandler
 ```
-This function is used to toggle the state of our led pin.
+This function is an interrupt of GPIO that is used to toggle the state of our led pin.

 Please don’t hesitate to contact me for any further assistance.